millimelon/TESC-Farm-Intern25/documents/src/docs/01-cover-letter.md

 All collected data will be open source, benefiting not only Evergreen State College students but also local businesses and other agricultural science departments.
-In 1975, students laid the foundation for the farmhouse; in the 2024-2025 school year, let students lay the foundation for a modern farm that will serve for the next 50 years.
+In 1975, students laid the foundation for the farmhouse; in 2025 let students lay the foundation for a modern farm that will serve for the next 50 years.

 Thank you for considering our proposal.
-We look forward to your support and collaboration on this trans-formativeu project.
+We look forward to your support and collaboration on this trans-formative project.

 Sincerely,